PassiveLemon/lemonix/README.md

 # lemonix

 These are my dotfiles for my NixOS system.
 This is configuration for the stuff I use on a daily basis, so things will ALWAYS be changing.

-This is for my own organization and preservation so I will NOT guarantee compatibility on other systems. </br>
+> [!WARNING]
+> This Nix configuration and install items are designed for MY use case. <b>I WILL NOT help with this and I am not responsible for any data loss that occurs from improper installation.</b> Issues are still welcome but please do not open any regarding installation.

 ## Overview
 - NixOS flake with Home-Manager, designed for multiple hosts and users.